Constant dropping wears the stone

 Then a new offer landed from a leading global private equity firm to develop its European business from London.
 With his experience in the EU and the USA, Hanrieder was exactly the right man for the job and he went on to support medium-sized technology leaders in their growth and acquisitions for seven years.

 This strategy won me over: Deploying limited resources for optimal effect – also when promoting scientific topics and talents.

 - Wolfgang Hanrieder

 The Max Planck Foundation combined the activities of promoting top quality research and professional financial investment.
-And Hanrieder met people on the Max Planck Foundation's investment committee with whom he had already enjoyed trusting cooperative relationships.
+Hanrieder met people on the Max Planck Foundation's investment committee with whom he had already enjoyed trusting cooperative relationships.
 As he had often observed over the course of his career, "people make the difference".
-So he is optimistic: "It would be wonderful if patronage regained the prominent social value it enjoyed in Germany a good century ago."
+He is optimistic: "It would be wonderful if patronage regained the prominent social value it enjoyed in Germany a good century ago."

 Wolfgang Hanrieder now aims to support intellectual achievement through the proceeds of his Hanrieder Foundation for Excellence.
 Because the Max Planck Society offers "excellence per se", he sees it as an excellent platform for his goal of providing additional support for outstanding young scientists.
 His foundation aims to support talented young scientists especially from underprivileged backgrounds, including candidates from abroad, by providing subsidies that will close any gaps in the funding available to them for research stays, moving and living expenses.
 In doing this, Wolfgang Hanrieder aims to contribute to promoting new scientific insights as a raw material for our society and to secure this knowledge as a source of prosperity for the next generation.